“Why do some people do evil things?”

 So, if we trully must consider every side of generous people, it may seem like they’re much more greedy, but ultimately, everything is an illusion, including this very theory.
 It’s a paradox that will always exist, for technically they’re also giving up on something which could increase their own chances of survival, so, how can they be considered greedy?
 Well, nature is a perfect computer, programmed by its own self to function perfectly.

 To function perfectly, it programmed some minds to think and react in certain ways and other minds to think and react in other ways.
 Which minds in which ways?
-Science still doesn’t know, but what I’m saying will be proved in the future, once the potential of the human DNA will be fully decoded (note that I said “potential”.
-The DNA of about 10 people, if I’m not mistaken, has been fully decoded a few years ago).
+Science still doesn’t know, but what I’m saying will, in my personal opinion, be proved in the future, once the potential of the human DNA will be fully decoded.

 Now that we’ve covered this side up, let’s move the main question…